This is a 1.5 Day In-Person-Only Conference

 Location: The Grand America Hotel in Salt Lake City , UT

-If you are involved in managing or auditing Construction Manager at Risk or Design-Build construction contracts this will be an excellent opportunity to hear about best practices that have been successfully implemented by a variety of experienced professionals from several different organizations.
+If you are involved in auditing or managing construction contract activity this will be an excellent opportunity to hear about best practices that have been successfully implemented by a variety of experienced professionals from several different organizations.

-This 12-hour interactive Best Practices Symposium is for experienced Owner construction management professionals and/or experienced construction audit professionals looking to gain additional insight into the latest best practice trends when using CMAR and Design-Build construction contracts.
+This 12-hour interactive Best Practices Symposium is for experienced Owner construction audit professionals and/or construction management professionals looking to gain additional insight into the latest best practice trends related to the management and.or audit of construction contract activity.

-In this conference, we will be exploring the pros and cons of different construction contract language concepts, procurement approaches, project cost controls, and construction audit techniques.
+In this conference, we will be exploring the latest examples of best practice construction contracting, construction auditing methodologies, the effective use of AI (when it can help and what to be careful of ).
+We will also be exploring the the pros and cons of different construction contract language concepts, procurement approaches, project cost controls, and construction audit techniques.

 For more information on the history of the Construction Audit and Cost Control Institute, click here.